ads91/riskengine/README.md

 ### Bond
 **type: bond**

 A vanilla bond.
-Pricing of the bond is performed using a discount curve - which implies the outstanding length of the bond.
+Pricing of the bond is performed using a discount curve - which implies the outstanding payment schedule of the bond.

 ```json
 {